t3kit/t3kit_docker/README.md

     sudo service apache2 stop
     sudo service nginx stop

 If the Apache runs locally it binds the port and Docker will be blocked.
-If upu need to run the Apache at the same time there is a need to fork the dockert3kit repo and add another port to docker-compose file to expose web container.
+If you need to run the Apache at the same time there is a need to fork the dockert3kit repo and add another port to docker-compose file to expose web container.

 ## Starting Docker containers

 To get Docker container up and running:

     cd ~/path_to_your_project/shared/local.your-site-name
-    composer require --dev lauri/dockert3kit '~2.2.2'
+    composer require --dev lauri/dockert3kit '~3.0.1'
     vendor/bin/dockert3kit up -d

 The parameter `-d` will keep it running in the background as process.

 On the first run the DockerT3kit creates the database and creates sample data to it.